15 Fun Summer Activities in Turku for Kids

 Kylämäki Village – Just outside the centre of Turku is located an idyllic country village from the 1950s that functions as a museum of living history.
 In the summer, you can find the mistress of Iso-Kohmo busy with farm chores.
 Would you like to help?

 Did you only pack trousers but the temperature outside is begging you to change into a pair of shorts.
-Also, everyone is getting hungry, and the holiday mood is going down.
-No worries, off to Shopping Centre Hansa we go!
+On top of that, the shopping mall offers a great selection of restaurants so do not worry if hunger surprises the whole family.
+Off to Shopping Centre Hansa we go!

-Water bus to Ruissalo – With just the price of a bus ticket you can get a taste of the Turku archipelago.
-Jump aboard Föli water bus next to the Martinsilta bridge in the centre of Turku, and the vessel will take you to the Kansanpuisto stop in Ruissalo.
+Föli to Ruissalo– With just the price of a bus ticket you can get a taste of the Turku archipelago.
+Jump on Föli water bus next to the Martinsilta bridge and the boat will take you to the Kansanpuisto stop in Ruissalo.
 The Kansanpuisto beach is a perfect playground for the kids, and you might just see a Viking Line ship sail by.
 Fun fact: the oldest rock festival in Finland, Ruisrock, has taken place in Kansanpuisto since 1972.
-Don’t forget to say hi to the cute sheep grazing in the nearby fields.

 In case you want to come back by road, the bus number 8 is the correct one.
-However, if you want travel back by the Föli water bus, we recommend stopping at the Ruissalo Boatyard, which seems to be on everyone's lips at the moment.
+However, if you want to travel back by the Föli water bus, we recommend stopping at the Ruissalo Boatyard.
 The area of the old boatyard is full of things to explore, and we have some good news for the foodies: The popular Zaké pizzas and Tenlén’s delicious BBQ food are sure to take away even a bigger hunger.

 Text Heidi Lajunen and Jemina Sormunen.
 Video Kim Allen-Mersh.
 Photos Terri Vahtera, Jenni Virta, Naantali Spa, Aboa Vetus Ars Nova and Visit Turku.